ahill818/ou-website/content/presentations/_index.md

 Mazurek, A. C., <b>A. J. Hill</b>, R. S. Schumacher, and H. J. McDaniel, 2024: <u>Ingredients-Based Explainability: Using Tree Interpreter to Disaggregate a Random Forest's Severe Weather Predictions</u>.
 23rd Conference on Artificial Intelligence for Environmental Science, Baltimore, MD.

 <h3>2023</h3>
 Clark, A. J., K. A. Hoogewind, <b>A. J. Hill</b>, B. T. Gallo, A. Berrington, and E. D. Loken, 2023: <u>Extended Range Machine-Learning Severe Weather Guidance Based on the Operational GEFS</u>.
-28th Conference on Numerical Weather Prediction, Madison, WI.
+28th Conference on Numerical Weather Prediction, Madison, WI. <br />

 <b>Hill, A. J.</b> and R. S. Schumacher, 2023: <u>How long of an observational record is needed for skillful ML-based forecasts of excessive rainfall?</u> 32nd Conference on Weather Analysis and Forecasting, Madison, WI.